 Anderson County

-There is approximately 25 families in the group, with continually growth.
-The ages range of the children is
+There are approximately 20 families in the group, with continual growth.

-We are an inclusive group, who welcome and respect all.
+Membership Requirements: We are an inclusive group, who welcome and respect all.
 We support the idea of obtaining as much information

-yahoo group to keep current on the groups activities.
-We encourage your family’s ideas and suggestions to make the
+our Face book page to keep current on activities.
+We encourage your family’s ideas and suggestions to make the group a stronger unity.

 Blount County